lberge17/spanish_vocab/README.md

 This gem uses nokogiri to parse through spanish vocabulary words from "https://www.e-spanyol.com/basic-spanish-vocabulary.php".
 It then uses this data to make a CLI application where the user can view vocabulary lists by topic or test their knowledge in a given topic.

+The application starts by showing the user the different options for how to interact with the vocab.
+These ways include a list mode, flashcard mod, and a quiz mode.
+The list mode simply lists the vocab of a given topic showing both the spanish word and translation.
+Theflashcard/study mode shows the user either the word and asks the user to type in the answer--if the user gets a word wrong they get one more try with a hint showing the first letter before the answer is revealed.
+The quiz mode takes ten random words from all the topics and asks the user to provide the answer--it shows how many questions the user got correct at the end and which words the user may want to review(i.e. the answers to the questions that were incorrect).
+Both flashcard and study mode can be given in either language, the user decides.

 ## Installation

 Add this line to your application's Gemfile: